O’Rourke says owning, using guns taught him responsible use

 LAS VEGAS — Democratic presidential candidate Beto O’Rourke said Sunday that his personal use and ownership of firearms taught him the responsibility of having guns and can help bridge politically fraught discussions about gun control in the U.S.

-“Not only are they proficient, they also understand the responsibility that comes with using or owning firearms,” he said.
+“Not only are they proficient, they also understand the responsibility that comes with using or owning a firearm,” he said.

 O’Rourke, speaking at a coffee shop 5 miles (8 kilometers) away from the site of a 2017 mass shooting on the Las Vegas Strip, said he’d like to use his personal experience and the traditions of gun ownership in his home state of Texas to “lead the country on sensible gun safety policy” that reduces violence.

-He’s called for universal background checks, a federal assault weapons ban, the closing of loopholes that allow someone to purchase a gun before their background check is completed and a ban on bump stocks, the device used by the Las Vegas shooter to mimic a fully-automatic weapon.
+He has called for universal background checks, a federal assault weapons ban, the closing of loopholes that allow someone to purchase a gun before their background check is completed and a ban on bump stocks, the device used by the Las Vegas shooter to mimic a fully automatic weapon.

-The El Paso native is on a two-day swing through Nevada, an early western caucus state with a significant Latino population.
-At packed gatherings in a living room, a coffee shop and a Mexican restaurant, O’Rourke praised the role immigrants play in his hometown and in America and occasionally switched to Spanish as he addressed bilingual members of the audience.
+The El Paso native is on a two-day swing through Nevada, an early Western caucus state with a significant Latino population.
+At packed gatherings in living rooms, a coffee shop and a Mexican restaurant, O’Rourke praised the role immigrants play in his hometown and in America and occasionally switched to Spanish as he addressed bilingual members of the audience.
+Before speaking inside the coffee shop, he climbed on top of his rental van and spoke to dozens waiting outside who couldn’t fit in the building.

 As he spoke to an AP reporter, he was repeatedly stopped by people who wished him well and asked to take a picture, which he always obliged.
 One man brought him a copy of a newspaper with O’Rourke’s picture on it and introduced the candidate to his dog.

-O’Rourke has been striking a more centralist message than some of the candidates in the field.
+O’Rourke has been striking a more centrist message than some of the candidates in the field.

 As he’s conducted a marathon tour of early voting and swing states in recent days, O’Rourke has told voters he wants to bring people together and highlighted his plans to visit areas where voters strongly supported President Donald Trump in the 2016 election.